 - Infections (cervical or uterine)

-- Issues with a birth control device (IUD or pills)
+- Issues with a birth control device (intrauterine device or birth control pills)

 - Blood clotting problems

 - Ectopic pregnancy.
 A pregnancy where the fertilized egg begins to grow in a place other than inside the uterus, usually in the fallopian tubes.